 - Formal Affinities: Consider visual similarities among objects from a variety of cultures and time periods.

-- Science of Conservation: Learn how chemistry and art converge to keep our collection looking good.
+- Science of Conservation: Learn how chemistry and art converge, and how we keep our collection looking good.

 Connections to State Standards